jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.7.2
+ * New API added to NCubeManager, doesCubeExist(), which returns true if the given n-cube is stored within the persistent storage.
+ * HTML-syntax highlighting further improved
 * 2.7.1
  * Dynamically loaded Groovy classes (loaded from URL), load much faster.
  * The HTML representation of n-cube updated to differentiate URL specified cells and expression cells, from all other cells.
 Very basic syntax highlighting if you can call it that.